zhihuat/MAS-Annotation/README.md

 ### 3.1 Trace structure patterns

-1. Most traces start with these four spans, which can usually be treated as boilerplate:
+1. All traces start with these four spans, which can usually be treated as boilerplate:
 `main`, `get_examples_to_answere`, `answer_single_question`, `create_single_question`.
 2. `CodeAgent.run` marks the real start of agent execution.
 3. Each span is one agent execution step.
 Four common span types: